This article highlights the Point Dume State Beach and Reserve. Seriously, this spot in Malibu is one of the prettiest in Los Angeles County!

 I am the first to admit the Internet has allowed me to gather, otherwise hard to find, information about the places I visit.
 This is true especially when I am trying to find facts about off-the-beaten-path destinations or local places that do not appeal to the masses.

 All my rants about finding information on the Internet came to mind the day I visited Point Dume Beach and Reserve.
+I will give you more details about my little ordeal below.

 My first error was to think I was going to find the stairs leading to the preserve close to the street parking.
 We parked on one of the first, free spots available on Westward Beach Road (almost next to Zuma Lagoon).
 We ended up walking about a mile toward the end of the road.

 This is when I got into problem number two.
 The road ended and I wasn’t still able to see the set of stairs I was looking for.
-At that point, I didn’t know what to do but I assumed we had to continue walking over the sand (there is a public parking lot in there).
+At that point, I didn’t know what to do but I assumed we had to continue walking over the sand (there is a public parking lot there).

 This second walk was tougher than the first one since the sand is very soft and loose in here.
 I shouldn’t be complaining since there are tall cliffs (topped with mansions) facing the beach.
 The clouds helped to make the view prettier.